Thor Broadcast Logo

 Answer:

 Yes, the encoder can output either UDP or RTP unicast or multicast streams, depending on your preference.
 For example, for CH 1 multicast IP streaming, the address is 224.2.2.2 on port 2234.
-On the VLC player, you can access this stream by typing the following syntax: udp://@224.2.2.2:2234.
+In VLC, you can access this stream by typing the following syntax: udp://@224.2.2.2:2234.
 You can access that video anywhere on the LAN network if the IGMP protocol is enabled on the switches.
 You can also access it on any IP STB, like this one:

 Thor H-STB-IP https://thorbroadcast.com/product/compact-ip-decoder-set-top-box.html